kekkoq/smart-store-keiko/README.md

 - Manual changes and override to the raw data should be documented.
 - Avoid overstating findings - ensure that visualizations don’t unintentionally bias interpretation.
 - Underperforming campaigns (like Premium Upsell) may reflect dataset constraints rather than true business inefficiency.
-- Do not penalize strategies based on incomplete or synthetic data.
+- Not to penalize strategies based on incomplete or synthetic data.
 - Responsible Use of Analytics Tools.